 If you complete 1 educational level and plan to continue to another at WSU (e.g., continuing from a bachelor’s to a master’s program), you must obtain a new I-20 within 60 days to reflect the change.
 The new I-20 notifies the Department of Homeland Security that you are changing educational levels.

 Extending Your F-1 Immigration Status

-If you cannot finish your program of study before the completion date listed on your I-20, contact a Global Services advisor before your I-20 expires to request a program extension.
+If you cannot finish your program of study before the completion date listed on your I-20, fill out a form on myPassport or contact an International Student and Scholar Services advisor before your I-20 expires to request a program extension.

 A program extension may be granted if both of these conditions apply:

 - You are currently maintaining legal status; and